- Is CM/ECF mandatory in the Fourth Circuit?

 - Are there any special training or bar membership requirements in order to register and file in CM/ECF?

-- I already file electronically in the district court, do I have to complete the 4th Circuit training?
+- I already file electronically in the district court.
+Do I have to complete the Fourth Circuit Electronic Case Filing Application?

 - How long does it take to register for CM/ECF?